 Oh, I know, that is so very easier said than done, but when you itch at hives they spread.
 You’ll go from itchy patches to having entire areas of your body covered in full sheets of puffed red skin.
 Plus the itching damages your skin, causing more irritation and itching.
 Rub if you can’t help it rather than itch.
 A towel feels nice.
-A topical anti-itch cream can also be a major relief.
+A topical anti-itch cream can also be a major relief for Amoxicillin rash.

 Keep it cool

-Wearing lose, breathable clothing can also be a great deal more comfortable, but try for options that cover areas you are finding yourself itching without really thinking about it.
+Wearing loose, breathable clothing can also be a great deal more comfortable, but try for options that cover areas you’re finding yourself itching without really thinking about it.
 The cloth will help prevent you from damaging your skin further.

 The reaction won’t go away until whatever caused it is flushed from your system, in my case Amoxicillin.
 Drink plenty of water.
 It will keep you hydrated and help things clear up faster.
 If you are prescribed an oral steroid, it will also help with some side effects they can cause.

-Within 48 hours my hives began to go away, that was with the use of Benadryl and prescribed oral steroids.
+Within 48 hours my Amoxicillin rash began to go away, that was with the use of Benadryl and prescribed oral steroids.
 If you suffer an allergic reaction to an antibiotic, it’s important to stop taking the medication and see a doctor.
-First, to confirm the reaction is not the start of a more severe or even life threatening reaction.
-Second, to confirm whatever the antibiotic was treating was properly treated.
+First, to confirm the reaction is not the start of a more severe or even life-threatening reaction.
+Second, to confirm whatever the antibiotic was prescribed for was properly treated.
 Some people suffer allergic reactions quickly, while others, like me, don’t see any sign for days, a week, or according to my doctor, even after they’ve taken the entire prescription.
 There are alternate treatment regimes in most cases, if your dose was not sufficient to cure what ailed you.
 I hope in the meantime this information helps you.
-I certainly wish I’d have known it from day one.
+I certainly wish I’d have known it from day one of my Amoxicillin rash.
 Hang in there, and stop itching!